dollodart/legbib/readme.md

   plaintiff-appellee-respondent-appellee,defendant-appellant-petitioner-appellee
 ```

-Different courts differ in how they name cases upon appeal.
+Different courts differ in how they order the names upon appeal.
 The simplest is an
 appeal of a trial decision, but not even this is uniform, with some reversing
-(in the case the defendant appeals) and some not.
-A given high court may not
+in the case the defendant appeals and some not.
+It's also possible that a high court may not
 reverse parties if it directly reviews a trial court decision, but will reverse
 parties if it reviews a lower appeals court decision on a trial court decision.